boxvers145/devops-exam-2024-Nouach-Tarik/README.md

 This has been built with the version 18.18 of Node JS

 ### Exam information - to be completed
-- Student (Lastname and Firstname) :
+- Student (Lastname and Firstname) : Nouach Tarik
-- Azure repository URL :
+- Azure repository URL (git) : https://github.com/boxvers145/devops-exam-2024-Nouach-Tarik
 - Azure Static Web app URL :